etsy/Testing101/Testing_Best_Practices.md

 - If we send 1,000 jobs to a server that can only remember 500 at a time, it stops accepting jobs.

-There's no particular trick to setting up an integration test.
+There is no particular trick to setting up an integration test.
 Stand up a server, and stand up a client.
 Then have the client send a job, and check that the server receives it.

 You can use your imagination as to how this looks in code.
-Since the goal is to test interactions as they'd occur in prod, have your client send a job the prod
+Since the goal is to test interactions as they would occur in production, have your client send a job the production way:
-way:

 ```php
 <?php